Macquarie Park

 Macquarie Park features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Macquarie Park's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings (semi-detached, apartments, others), contrasting Sydney metro's 55.9% houses and 44.1% other dwellings.
+Macquarie Park's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings (100.1%), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Macquarie Park stood at 10.5%, with mortgaged dwellings at 21.7% and rented ones at 67.8%.
-The median monthly mortgage repayment was $2,340, under Sydney metro's $2,427 average.
-Median weekly rent in Macquarie Park was $460, slightly higher than Sydney metro's $470.
-Nationally, Macquarie Park's mortgage repayments were significantly higher at $2,340 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,340, lower than Sydney metro's $2,427.
+Median weekly rent in Macquarie Park was $460, compared to Sydney metro's $470.
+Nationally, Macquarie Park's mortgage repayments were higher at $2,340 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing